-- the visa on arrival process was simplified in 2014.
+- the visa on arrival process was simplified 2014.
 You no longer need bring passport photos.
 Nepal loves tourists while, at the same time, trekking in India is a hassle.

 - tip guides & staff about 15% if happy with service